-The UN General Assembly welcomed the decision of the Pension Board to recognize, mutatis mutandis, the Regulations Governing the Status, Basic Rights and Duties of Officials other than Secretariat Officials and Experts on Mission (ST/SGB/2002/9) as the code of the conduct for the Board.
-This decision resulted in the adoption of a new Section G of the Pension Board's Rules of Procedure (Annex III of the Rules, Regulations and Pension Adjustment System of the UNJSPF).
+The Pension Board approved the Regulations Governing the Status, Basic Rights and Duties of Officials other than Secretariat Officials and Experts on Mission (ST/ SGB/2002/9) as the code of the conduct for the Board and, in that regard, adopted a new Section G of the Rules of Procedure.

-The Regulations and Rules in force as of 1 January 202 are available on the Fund's website.
+The Regulations and Rules in force as of 1 January 2021 are available on the Fund's website.